lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

-Compare your measurement at the oscilloscope with the output of the following Tcl commnd:
+Compare your measurement at the oscilloscope with the output of the following Tcl command:

 ```
 get_property PARAM.FREQUENCY [current_hw_target]